 - Paste the image address you had copied in the earlier step.
 Click Insert in the image box which is displayed.
 The animated GIF is added to your document at the location you choose.

 You can also create your own GIFs and insert them into Google Docs and Slides.
 In fact, all document types in Google Drive accept animated GIFs, but Docs and Slides are the most common.
-Using Google Docs add-ons is another way to get a lot more out of the platform.
+Using Google Docs add-ons and these Google Docs tips to save you time will both allow you to get a lot more out of the platform

 Do you use animated GIFs to your documents for humor or emotion?
 Where do you source them from?